Grant Writing Workshops available

 Grant writing workshops are available on a quarterly basis, and coincide with grant rounds.
 Check back frequently to view and register for our FREE workshops.

-Our Grants Administrator, Jennifer Knickerbocker, has identified three characteristics that help make a successful grant writer!
+The designer of SAGA, Grants Administrator Jennifer Knickerbocker, has identified three characteristics that help make a successful grant writer!
 Read the article below.

 The grants community is diverse, and so is the terminology we use to talk about roles and aspects of the grants lifecycle.
 SAGA aims to be low-barrier, user-friendly and community driven.
 Here is a glossary of grant terminology based on the SAGA functionality.